CapeFlyer: Commuter rail to Buzzards Bay

 The relative success of the CapeFLYER has brought new attention to the possibility of extending the Middleborough/Lakeville Line.
 The possibility was seriously discussed before the end of its first summer season.
 In September 2013, the Wareham Chamber of Commerce announced that based on the success of the CapeFLYER, the Chamber supported commuter rail extension to Buzzards Bay.
 The Buzzards Bay town selectmen similarly supported the idea later that year, and a public forum was held in January 2014.

 Bourne's Transportation Advisory Committee began studying the possibility in mid-2014, with the addition of work by MassDOT's Central Transportation Planning Staff (CTPS) in November 2014.
 A Local Impact Report released in April 2015 proposed an 800 foot high-level platform and two parking alternatives: a 120-space modification of the existing lot, and a 400-to-600-space structure including a realignment of Academy Drive.
 The CTPS data estimated ridership at 875 daily riders if all Middleborough trains were extended to Buzzards Bay, or slightly fewer with a limited number of trains.

 Bourne voted to join the MBTA district in 2015 and began paying an assessment in mid 2016 (for FY 2017), although there was no guarantee that commuter rail service would be provided in the fiscally constrained environment.
 For FY 2017, Bourne paid $41,707 to the MBTA plus an existing $88,429 to the CCRTA for existing bus service.
 MassDOT began planning a possible commuter rail trial service in October 2015.
 In February 2016, state representatives and CCRTA administrator Thomas Cahir said that the state wishes to begin trial service during FY 2017.

 While the various proposals for commuter rail service in the mid-2010s were not realized, the MBTA began a study in fall 2020 to evaluate the feasibility of implementing Buzzards Bay commuter rail service in conjunction with the currently under-construction South Coast Rail.
 Upon completion of the study in spring 2021, two different alternatives for service were presented, one of which would terminate at Buzzards Bay station and the other of which would continue to Bourne station.

+In September 2023, State Representative Dylan Fernandes introduced a bill which would require at least three weekday round trips per day between Boston and Buzzards Bay within twelve months, and order a feasibility study for further extensions to Falmouth, Bourne, Barnstable, Yarmouth, and Sandwich.

 Station list

 CapeFlyer tickets are not priced using the MBTA Commuter Rail's numbered fare zone system.
-Instead, the route is divided into three sections (Boston–Brockton, Middleborough/Lakeville–Bourne, and Hyannis), with ticket prices varying depending on origin and destination.
+Instead, the route is divided into three sections (Boston–Brockton, Lakeville–Bourne, and Hyannis), with ticket prices varying depending on origin and destination.